 Within a week of publication, “Seven Days of Heroin” received over one million views and drew praise for its detailed, multi-genre coverage.
 Combining video, on-the-ground dispatches, social media commentary, and a day-by-day count of overdoses and deaths, the piece is a powerful and thoroughly original testament to the work of journalism in community.

-Join PEN America and two of the reporters, Terry DeMio and Dan Horn, for a conversation touching on the story’s development and response, as well as the need for continued journalism addressing the issue.
+Thanks to all that joined PEN America and two of the reporters, Terry DeMio and Dan Horn, for this conversation touching on the story’s development and response, as well as the need for continued journalism addressing the issue.